GoogleCloudPlatform/dotnet-docs-samples/spanner/api/README.md

     [Click here](https://console.cloud.google.com/flows/enableapi?apiid=spanner.googleapis.com&showconfirmation=true)
     to visit Cloud Platform Console and enable the Google Cloud Spanner API.

+5. In the [Cloud Console](https://console.cloud.google.com/spanner/), create a Cloud Spanner instance and then create a database on that instance.

 7. Edit `QuickStart\Program.cs`, and replace YOUR-PROJECT-ID with id of the project you created in step 1.
+Also, update "my-instance" and "my-database" with the id's of the instance and database you created in step 3.

 9. From a Powershell command line, run the QuickStart sample:
     ```